aaustinoduor/lectures_mangement_system/README.md

 Lecturers Management System Project Modules

 In Lecturers Management System PHP and Mysql database are used.
-This is the project which keep records of lecturers.
-Lecturers Management System include admin and users module.
+This is a project which keep records of lecturers.
+Lecturers Management System include admin and users modules.

 Admin Module